When Happy Endings Were Too Hard

 The boy looks at his sketchpad – a portrait of a happy family gazes back animatedly at him.

 The crude crayon strokes hold a distant dream.
 A castle in the air.
-Floating on its puffy white cloud in seventh heaven.
+Floating on its puffy white cloud.

 He rips the sheet out and crumples it.